 Rehabilitating asphalt-paved roads has been growing in popularity thanks to the availability of more cost-effective solutions.
 One industry-leading method is hot mixed-in-place recycling (HMIPR), an on-site method for deteriorated blacktop pavement rehabilitation.

-most common hot mixed-in-place recycling processes are surface, repaving, and remixing.
+The three most common hot mixed-in-place recycling processes are surface, repaving, and remixing.
 Surface recycling starts with removing a deep layer of the asphalt, which is then recycled, re-applied, and compacted.
 Next, a thin overlay of new hot mix asphalt is placed on top of the recycled layer.
 Repaving recycling involves placement of a new hot mix asphalt layer atop the recycled layer in one pass, followed by compaction.
 Finally, remixing recycling blends old and new asphalt with additives and additional aggregates.
 The new mixture is applied, and the roadway is compacted.